Names Not Numbers

 Aviva and Nathan Lichtenstein In loving memory of our parents, Henry and Mary Lichtenstein, who survived the Shoah, and our grandparents, aunts, uncles, and cousins who were murdered during the Holocaust.

-Rachael and Dovie Mauer In honor of our beloved zeide Avraham Yishaya Zoberman z”l.
-May his memory forever be a blessing.
+Rachael and Dovie Mauer and Family In loving memory of our zeide, Avraham Yishaya ben Tzvi Hirsch z”l.

-Amy and Howard Rosenburg In honor of Amy’s grandmother EIaine Lefkowitz, who survived the worst of humanity and perseveres as our role model of the best of humanity.
+Amy and Howard Rosenburg In honor of Abie Rosenburg and all of the 8th graders for their hard work and dedication.
+And in honor of Abie’s great-grandmother, EIaine Lefkowitz, who survived the worst of humanity and perseveres as our role model of the best of humanity.

 Annie and Jared Rubenstein In honor of the survivors of the Silbernik, Nortman, Raykher, and Gayer families and in the memory of those family members who perished in the Holocaust.
 Thank you to Hillel Torah for ensuring that we Never Forget.